 Defective products that cause serious injuries often lead to victims requiring extensive hospital stays.
 You are not only confronted with an overwhelming amount of medical expenses, but you may also be unable to return to your job because of your injuries.

-In all likelihood, you probably have no prior experience handling a product liability claim and, thus, do not even know where you would begin to try to seek compensation from the at-fault party.
+In all likelihood, you probably have no prior experience handling a product liability claim and, thus, do not know where you would try to seek compensation.
 The good news is that you do not have to try and figure it all out by yourself.

 When you hire an experienced attorney, they will have a full understanding of the applicable state laws relating to your case and can help you determine the best course of action.
 Your lawyer will also know which experts to consult and possibly have testify in your civil case.